sUhAs1011/Udemy_Course/README.md

 ### 2.Deep Q-Learning for Pac Man

-This code is also similar to the deep Q-learning code of lunar landing, but in this code it is for Pac Man.
+This code is also similar to the deep Q-learning code of lunar landing, but in this code it is for Pac Man.This code is implemented using the gymnisium module, where there is state space and the action space, first pre-processing is done so that the frames are suitable for the neural network model and then Q-value is estimated and then after cycle the Q-value is update using the bellman equation.

+The agent interacts with the Pac-Man game over multiple episodes, aiming to learn optimal actions for maximizing the score.
+After each move, it stores experiences in a replay buffer and uses them to train the neural network, improving its decision-making capabilities.